Hindu spiritual music

 A Hindu musician, early 20th century.

-Hindu music is music created for or influenced by Hinduism.
+Hindu spiritual music is music created for or influenced by Hinduism.
 It includes Indian classical music, Kirtan, Bhajan and other musical genres.
 Raagas are a common form of Hindu music in classical India.

+Hindu music is often identified with Hindu gods and goddesses.
+For example, Sarasvati is usually depicted holding and playing the vina, which is a type of instrument.
+Krishna is often known for playing the flute and playing enchanting sounds.

 The most common Hindu bhajan in North India is "Om Jai Jagdish Hare."

-The names of Gods are religiously chanted, often including Vishnu and his incarnations, Shiva and the Goddess (Parvati, Shakti, Vaishnodevi).
+The names of Gods are religiously chanted, often Shiva and the Goddess (Parvati, Shakti, Vaishnodevi).

-A very common scale in Hindu music is 1 2 3 4 5 6 7, which can be harmonized into a chord progression.
+A very common rhythm in Hindu music is trital and dadra, which can be harmonized into a chord progression.

 Bhajan

 A bhajan is a Hindu devotional song, often of ancient origin.
 Bhajans are often simple songs in lyrical language expressing emotions of love for the Divine, whether for a single God and Goddess, or any number of divinities.
 Many bhajans feature several names and aspects of the chosen deity, especially in the case of Hindu sahasranamas, which list a divinity's 1008 names.
 Great importance is attributed to the singing of bhajans with Bhakti, i.e. loving devotion.
 "Rasanam Lakshanam Bhajanam" means the act by which we feel more closer to our inner self or God, is a bhajan.
 Acts which are done for the God is called bhajan.

 Traditionally, the music has been Indian classical music, which is based on ragas and tala (rhythmic beat patterns) played on the Veena (or Been), Sarangi Venu (flute), Mridanga(or Tabla) (traditional Indian instruments).
 The Sikh Scripture contains 31 ragas and 17 talas which form the basis for kirtan music compositions.

 Hindus are even said to have achieved Moksha through devoting music to God.
 For example, in the Rig Veda Gargi, the wife of Yajnavalkya, through her excellence in veena playing, an incident that caused Sage Yagnavalkya to write the famous verse: